LIP-Computing/tutorials/docs/udocker/udocker-05.md

 ## Programing languages and OS

-* Implemented
+* Implemented in:
   * python, C, C++, go

 * Can run:
-  * CentOS 6, CentOS 7, RHEL 8 or RHEL 9 (compatible distros)
+  * CentOS 7, RHEL 8 or RHEL 9 (compatible distros)
   * Ubuntu >= 16.04
   * Any distro that supports python 2.7 and >= 3.6